InvestedBrick/Brick-Lang/README.md

 - On Linux you can just run `make` with the makefile

-- On Windows you need to run the command: `g++ -std=c++17 -O2 preprocessor.cpp tokenization.cpp parsing.cpp generation.cpp -o brick.exe`
+- On Windows you need to run the command: `g++ -std=c++17 -O2 src/preprocessor.cpp src/tokenization.cpp src/parsing.cpp src/generation.cpp -o brick.exe`

 ## Running
 - To compile your .brick file just run `brick <pathname> [flags]`